Florida’s Statute of Limitations for Sex Crimes

 - A violation of § 794.011(sexual battery) when the victim was under 16 years of age at the time the offense was committed. § 775.15(13)(c);

 - A first or second-degree felony sexual battery under § 794.011 which is reported to a law enforcement agency within 72 hours after its commission as provided in §775.15(14); and

-- A first or second-degree felony sexual battery under § 794.011 committed upon a victim under the age of 18 which is reported to a law enforcement or other governmental agency within 72 hours after its commission as provided in § 775.15(13)(a).
+- A first or second-degree felony sexual battery under § 794.011 is committed upon a victim under the age of 18 and is reported to law enforcement or other governmental agency within 72 hours after its commission as provided in § 775.15(13)(a).

 In addition to sexual battery, the following sex crimes have no statute of limitations because the prosecution can be commenced at any time include: